card gamer logo

 • Your character has been out since the start of the current turn

 By challenging a character that has been exerted you need to exert your own character.
-At that point, both characters in the challenge deal damage to each other equal to whatever their strength is.
-If a character takes more damage than their willpower, then they are banished and go straight to the discard pile.
+At that point, both characters in the challenge deal damage to each other equal to whatever their Strength is.
+If a character takes more damage than their Willpower, then they are banished and go straight to the discard pile.

 This article may contain affiliate links.
 If you use these links to purchase an item we may earn a commission.
 Thank you for your support.